LoganRiddle/Inferno-Stress-Test/README.md

 2. Using the yum package manager, just install the application with `yum install inferno-stress-test`.

-#### Debian Based Systems Installtion:
+#### Ubuntu/Debian Based Systems Installtion:
 1. To install on Debian based systems, you must first clone the github repository using `git clone https://github.com/LoganRiddle/Inferno-Stress-Test`

 2. Change directory to the repository directory using `cd Inferno-Stress-Test`

 3. Using the `Install.sh` script, the executable will be install in the `/usr/bin/` directory.

-4. An uninstall script is provided which removes the executable from that location `Uninstall.sh`
+4. An uninstall script is also provided which removes the executable from that location `Uninstall.sh`